This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Velvet Falernum Liqueur: This is a low-proof liqueur.
-It adds Caribbean flair with an infusion of botanicals along with lime, almond, and cloves.
-For a lower-proof version of this drink, try BG Reynolds Falernum Bar Syrup in place of the velvet falernum liqueur.
+Velvet Falernum Liqueur: This is a liqueur made with ginger, lime, almond, cloves, sugar, and alcohol.
+For a mocktail version of this drink, try BG Reynolds Falernum Bar Syrup in place of the velvet falernum liqueur.

 Tasting Notes